 The Supreme Court in 1948 invalidated a New York town's ordinance that required police permits to use sound trucks, and allowed the chief too much discretion on who got the permits.
 Sounds trucks have been used to play messages at high volumes while driving or parked, such as in this 1949 photo from the same period.
-(Photo of Benjamin J. Davis Jr., city councilman seeking re-election, climbs a ladder to reach the top of a sound truck for an election speech at 103rd Street and Columbus Avenue in New York, Nov.
-4, 1949.
-AP Photo/Matty Zimmerman, used with permission from The Associated Press.)
+In this photo, Benjamin J. Davis Jr., city councilman seeking re-election, climbs a ladder to reach the top of a sound truck for an election speech in New York, 1949.
+(AP Photo/Matty Zimmerman, used with permission from the Associated Press)

 The Supreme Court decision in Saia v.
 New York, 334 U.S. 558 (1948), limited the discretion that a public official could exercise in regulating sound trucks on public property.

 Police chief refused sound truck permit to a Jehovah's Witness

 Saia v.
 New York is important because it places limits on government officials’ regulations on speech even when the government appears to be furthering an ostensibly legitimate purpose.

 The chief of police of Lockport, New York, vested by ordinance with the power to issue licenses, had denied Saia, a Jehovah’s Witness, renewal of a permit to use sound amplification devices at a public park, after park patrons complained about their use on earlier occasions.

 Supreme Court says sound truck permit system violated First Amendment